ignite/apps/README.md

 - Rigorously tested and fully supported.
 - To submit your community-built app for official inclusion, please follow our submission guidelines.

-### **Community Build Apps**

-- A space for developers to share their Ignite integrations.
-- Open for contributions via pull requests.
-- To have your app reviewed for inclusion in the official section, please indicate this in your submission.

 ## **Getting Started**

 ### **How to Install an App**